-September 1, 2019Section Annual Reports and Roster Updates The outgoing Chair submits the group's annual report through this survey form.
+September 1 Section Annual Reports and Roster Updates

+The outgoing Chair submits the group's annual report through the survey form.
 Include election results and leader roster updates.
-If your group would like the Council to consider a funding request for group activities in 2019/2020, include that request in your annual report if possible.
+If your group would like the Council to consider a funding request for group activities in 2023-2024, include that request in your annual report if possible.
 See March 1 below for more budget information.